tinajakob/Introduction-to-Python/README.md

   - OLS regression, plotting with *matplotlib*
   - Advanced plotting (e.g., maps with *geopandas*)
 * **Part 3: Web scraping** (3 lectures)
-  - Basics of HTML, scraping static websites with *requests* and *BeautifulSoup*
+  - Basics of HTML, scraping static web pages with *requests* and *BeautifulSoup*
-  - Scraping dynamic websites with *selenium*
+  - Scraping dynamic web pages with *selenium*
   - Working with APIs and JSON
 * **Part 4: Working with text** (2 lectures)
   - String methods and regular expressions
   - Text analysis

+Each lecture consists of a tutorial and an exercise.
+Please [contact me] (www.martinajakob.net) for solutions.

 ## Setup